brentrwill/examples/README.md

 This is a repository of examples.
 The goal is to provide and many examples of concepts for the Java Language.
 More changes.
+Let's put more data.